Lausbert/Exermote/ExermotePreprocessingAndTraining/README.md

     ])
 ```

-The optimum parameters are determined in the next step.

 ## Training

 The whole training procedure took place in the google cloud, since I found <a href="http://liufuyang.github.io/2017/04/02/just-another-tensorflow-beginner-guide-4.html">this wonderful tutorial</a>.
 The machine learning framework in use was Keras with TensorFlow as backend.
 Many thanks to Google for 300$ of free credits.
 After training hundreds of models there are still plenty left: